-A crucial yet overlooked consequence of unchecked corporate power is its distortion of innovation itself.
-Technological development, once a pursuit of discovery and human advancement, is now overwhelmingly driven by profit motives, not the pursuit of genuine progress.
-Corporations dictate not just what gets invented but what does not-steering research and development toward products that maximize short-term returns while suppressing technologies that might empower individuals or disrupt entrenched industries fled in favor of centralized grids controlled by legacy utilities.
-The result is a technological landscape shaped less by human needs and more by corporate strategies designed to create dependency rather than self-sufficiency.
+Corporate power distortions innovation itself.
+Technological development, once a pursuit of discovery and advancement, is now overwhelmingly driven by profit motives, not the pursuit of genuine progress.
+Corporations dictate not just what gets invented but what does not-steering research and development toward products that maximize short-term returns while suppressing technologies that might empower individuals or disrupt entrenched industries.